-- Medals will be given to the top three (3) finalists. - In the event of a tie, each winner in the category will receive recognition/medal (these medals may have to be mailed). - In duet and group categories, each participant will receive a medal.
+- 1. Medals will be given to the top three (3) finalists in each main event. - 2.
+In the event of a tie, each winner in the category will receive recognition/medal (these medals may have to be mailed). - 3.
+In duet and group categories, each participant will receive a medal.